SimY4/SimY4/content/posts/002-monads-explained.md

   extension [A, B](f: A => B) def map(fa: F[A]): F[B]
 ```

-And the definition on a monad we came up with in the last blog post is sufficient to derive a functor for it:
+And the definition of a monad we came up with is sufficient to derive a functor for it:

 ```scala
 trait Monad[F[_]] extends Functor[F]: